Engaeyum Eppothum

-Engaeyum Eppothum is a 2011 Indian Tamil-language romantic comedy drama road film written and directed by M. Saravanan in his Tamil debut, he had earlier directed the Telugu film Ganesh (2009).
-It stars Jai, Sharvanand, Anjali and Ananya in lead roles.
+Engaeyum Eppothum is a 2011 Indian Tamil-language romantic drama road film written and directed by M. Saravanan in his Tamil debut.
+It stars Jai, Sharvanand, Anjali, and Ananya in the lead roles.
 It was produced by A. R. Murugadoss in association with Fox Star Studios, marking the studio's entry into Tamil cinema.
-The film is based on true-incident.
+The film is based on a true incident.

 The film illustrates two love stories—one set against the backdrop of Chennai and the other in Trichy—which is mixed up in the climax.
-The film released on 16 September 2011, to very positive reviews, going on to become a critical and commercial success.
-The film was dubbed into Telugu as Journey and released on 16 December 2011.
+The film released on 16 September 2011.
 It was later remade into Kannada as Endendu Ninagagi in 2014 and in Bengali as Bojhena Shey Bojhena in 2012.